auraside/mantle-renderer/README.md

 ## Development Setup

-run `npm run i` instead of `npm install` in order to download dependencies for both the library and the dev environment
+run `npm run i` instead of `npm install` in order to download dependencies for both the library and the development environment.

 ## License
 This project is [MIT licensed](https://github.com/auraside/mantle-renderer/blob/main/LICENSE).